jasonbrianhall/midi_player/msdos_midiconverter/README.md

 - DJGPP DPMI support for running in protected mode
 - 16-bit stereo output at 44.1kHz

-## Note

-Code currenty converts once but then the terminal is in an unknown state and is unusable  :-(

 ## System Requirements

 - 80386 processor or better